Dutchess County Fair Amateur Cut Flower Competition

 • Make sure there are no bugs.

 • Choose bottles with a small neck so that your entry will look its best.
-You can use a wood block or a piece of celery to anchor the stem so that it’ll stay straight and shine against the competition.
+You can use a wood block to anchor the stem so that it’ll stay straight and shine against the completion.

 Potted Pepper